contentful/apps/apps/slack/README.md

   - `REACT_APP_SLACK_CLIENT_ID`: The Slack app Client ID (https://api.slack.com/apps/ -> Select the app you plan to integrate -> Basic Information -> App Credentials -> Client ID)
   - `REACT_APP_BACKEND_BASE_URL`: The ngrok URL
 - Run the frontend with `npm run start`

+### Proxy
+- Start ngrok with `ngrok http 3000 --subdomain slack-backend-dev` (the `--subdomain` flagwill not work without paid ngrok account)
+- This ngrok URL is configured as the redirect URL for an already created Slack app [here](https://api.slack.com/apps).
+If it is not, create the Slack app and complete the following steps:
+  - Add the ngrok URL as redirect URL (Features -> OAuth & Permissions -> Redirect URLs)
+  - Enable token rotation (Features -> OAuth & Permissions)